 The RFC publication process includes the stages described below.
+See the process flowchart here.

 All RFCs are first published as Internet-Drafts (I-Ds).
 All RFCs have been I-Ds, but not all I-Ds become RFCs.

 A well-formed RFC starts with a well-formed Internet-Draft.
-Please see the Internet-Drafts page on the IETF site for policy and submision guidelines, as it is authoritative regarding Internet-Drafts.
+Please see the Internet-Drafts page on the IETF site for policy and submission guidelines, as it is authoritative regarding Internet-Drafts.
 In addition, we recommend the following for authors.

 RFC Submission Process